State guide

 Best ways to use Florida right now

-Start with the page that matches the decision you are making.
+Start with the stop or route layer that matches the decision you are making.
 Florida can be the whole day, the beginning of a longer northbound drive, or the southern chapter that gives the rest of Route 17 its pacing.

 Best southern start